Lilliemae23/login_brute_force-project/README.md

 # Failed Login Attempts

 The system was modified to track failed login attempts per user session.
+Wrong passwords were used to attempt if lockout will work.

 ![Failed Attempt Counter](brute-force-photos/login-failed-attempts.png)